 - A. A child over 16 years old may receive a partial release from school to enter employment, or to attend a trade school, if the child has completed the eighth grade.
-Children receiving this exemption must still attend school part-time as required by the Board or home school part time as permitted in 2.e.
-Below. - B. On an annual basis, a school-age child under 18 years old may receive a full release from attending a public, regularly established private or part-time school or class if one of the following is established to the Board's District's satisfaction: - 1.
+Children receiving this exemption must still attend school part-time - B. On an annual basis, a school-age child under 18 years old may receive a full release from attending a public, regularly established private or part-time school or class if one of the following is established to the district's satisfaction: - 1.
 The child has already completed the work required for graduation from high school. - 2.
-The child is in a physical or mental condition, certified by a competent physician if required by the Board, which renders attendance inexpedient and impracticable. - 3.
+The child is in a physical or mental condition, certified by a competent physician which renders attendance inexpedient and impracticable. - 3.
 Proper influences and adequate opportunities for education are provided in connection with the child's employment. - 4.
 The Superintendent or designee determines in partnership with the parent that the child, if over 16 years old, is unable to profit from attendance at school because of inability or a continuing negative attitude toward school regulations and discipline. - 5.
 The child's parent or legal guardian files a signed affidavit with the child's school district of residence that the child will attend a home school and that the parent or legal guardian assumes sole responsibility for the education of the school-age child except to the extent that the child is dual-enrolled in a public school.
 A parent or legal guardian who has been convicted of child abuse or has been the subject of a substantiated finding of child abuse by a court of competent jurisdiction may not file an affidavit or assume responsibility for the education of the child and an affidavit shall not be accepted from such a person.
-A child receiving a partial release in order to enter employment under item (1) above may be excused from attending required part-time school to attend home school part time. - a) When the Board excuses a child from attendance under the homeschool exemption, the Board Student Services shall annually issue documentation that excuses the child from attendance for the specified school year.
-The documentation shall
+A child receiving a partial release in order to enter employment under item (1) above may be excused from attending required part-time school to attend home school part time.

-393 be issued within 30 days after the initial receipt of the signed 394 affidavit filed by the child's parent or legal guardian pursuant to 395 Subsection (2)(e) above.
-The Board Students Services shall issue 396 subsequent documentation on or before August 1 of each year 397 thereafter unless: 398 (1) the child enrolls in a District school 399 (2) the parent or legal guardian notifies the District that the 400 child no longer attends a home school, or 401 (3) the parent or legal guardian notifies the District that the 402 child's district of residence has changed.
-403 404 C. A parent or legal guardian of a child who attends a home school is solely 405 responsible for: 406 1. the selection of instructional materials and textbooks; 407 2. the time, place, and method of instruction, and 408 3. the evaluation of the home school instruction.
-409 410 D. A local school board may not: 411 1. require a parent or guardian of a child who attends a home school to 412 maintain records of instruction or attendance; 413 2. require credentials for individuals providing home school instruction; 414 3. inspect home school facilities; or 415 4. require standardized or other testing of home school students.
-416 417 E. Upon request of a parent or legal guardian, the District shall identify the 418 knowledge, skills, and competencies a student is recommended to achieve by 419 grade level and subject area to assist the parent or legal guardian in achieving 420 college and career readiness through home schooling.
-Utah Code § 53G-6-204 421 (2024)422 423 Certificate of Exemption from Public School Attendance 424 A. When the Board excuses a child from public school attendance pursuant to an 425 exemption other than for homeschooling, the Board shall issue a certificate 426 stating that the child is excused from attendance during the time specified on the 427 certificate.
-428 B. When the Board excuses a child from attendance under the homeschool 429 exemption, the Board shall annually issue a certificate excusing the child from 430 attendance for the specified school year.
-The certificate shall be issued within 30 431 days after the initial receipt of the signed affidavit filed by the child's parent or 432 legal guardian pursuant to Subsection (2)(e) above.
-The Board shall issue 433 additional certificates on or before August 1 of each year thereafter unless: 434 1. the child enrolls in a District school 435 2. the parent or legal quardian notifies the District that the child no longer 436 attends a home school, or
+- a) When the Board excuses a child from attendance under the homeschool exemption, Student Services shall annually issue documentation that excuses the child from attendance for the specified school year.
+The documentation shall be issued within 30 days after the initial receipt of the signed affidavit filed by the child's parent or legal guardian.
+Students Services shall issue subsequent documentation on or before August 1 of each year thereafter unless: - (1) the child enrolls in a district school - (2) the parent or legal guardian notifies the district that the child no longer attends a home school, or - (3) the parent or legal guardian notifies the district that the child's district of residence has changed. - C. A parent or legal guardian of a child who attends a home school is solely responsible for: - 1. the selection of instructional materials and textbooks; - 2. the time, place, and method of instruction, and - 3. the evaluation of the home school instruction. - D. A local school board may not: - 1. require a parent or guardian of a child who attends a home school to maintain records of instruction or attendance: - 2. require credentials for individuals providing home school instruction; - 3. inspect home school facilities; or - 4. require standardized or other testing of home school students. - E. Upon request of a parent or legal guardian, the district shall identify the knowledge, skills, and competencies a student is recommended to achieve by grade level and subject area to assist the parent or legal guardian in achieving college and career readiness through home schooling.
+Utah Code § 53G-6-204 (2024)

+VI.
+Reporting to the State Board of Education: